-- Typically tires with a ST designation are speed restricted to 65 mph under normal inflation and load conditions. - Typically tires with a LT designation are speed restricted to 75 mph under normal inflation and load conditions.
-Do not exceed these speed ratings regardless of the posted maximum speed limit.
+- Typical ST tires have a speed rating designation of "L", which is 75 mph (under normal inflation and load conditions.) - DO NOT exceed the speed rating regardless of the posted maximum speed limit.

 Tires are warranted by the tire manufacturer, not by Grand Design RV.